 - Twitter API

 - Gun

-- IPFS via Infura
+- · IPFS via Infura

 - User

 Infura10 is a service that provides access to Ethereum and IPFS via a simple interface.
-Communication with the API happens using HTTP requests.
-The connection of IPFS in Hybrid OSN can thus be carried out in an uncomplicated way.
-The use of an additional system entails an additional risk typically.
+Communication with the API happens using simple HTTP requests.
+The connection of IPFS in hybrid OSN can thus be carried out in an uncomplicated way.
+The use of an additional system entails typically an additional risk.
 However, there is a JavaScript client for IPFS, which can be integrated into hybrid OSN and thus the dependency on Infura would be omitted.
-At present and for the development of the prototype, the decision was made to use Infura for reasons of simplicity.
+At the present time and for the development of the prototype, the decision was made to use Infura for reasons of simplicity.
 Infura can be used for IPFS free of charge and without registration.